 The amount of CBD also used matters.
+For an in-depth guide and a link to a very educational podcast, check this out.
 A general rule of thumb is to start low and go slow.
 In other words, starting with a small dose and increasing it gradually will help users find their optimal dosage and desired effect.
 Most experts and manufacturers recommend starting with a dose of 10-20 mg.
 But depending on your customer’s individual needs, they may need a higher or lower amount.

 Individual Body Chemistry

 It’s also important to keep in mind that everyone responds to CBD differently.
 For example, a person’s unique body chemistry will play a role in how their body responds to CBD.